syxanash/joshua_bot/README.md

 To enable the bot to use OpenAI, enter your [OpenAI API Token](https://platform.openai.com/account/api-keys) in `config.json`.

 ### Interpreting commands
+This feature is toggled on by default, so whenever you send a message to the bot without directly invoking a command, it will automatically try to interpret it as a command for executing a plugin.

 <img src="other/doc_assets/screenshot_plugins_conversation.png" alt="screenshot chatgpt" height="400">